Iddingsite/FiniteDiffWENO5.jl/README.md

 ## Features

-The package currently provides only two main functions: `WENOScheme()`, that is used to create a WENO scheme struct containing all the necessary information for the WENO method, and `WENO_step!()`, that performs one step of the time integration using the WENO-Z method and a 3rd-order Runge-Kutta method.
+The package currently exports only two main functions: `WENOScheme()`, that is used to create a WENO scheme struct containing all the necessary information for the WENO method, and `WENO_step!()`, that performs one step of the time integration using the WENO-Z method and a 3rd-order Runge-Kutta method.
 The grid and the initial condition must be defined by the user.

 ## Example